-Answer: (1) The size of copper grounding electrode conductor from the neutral terminal to the water pipe according to the rule in 250.66 sets the minimum size at the value found in Table 250.66.
+Answer: (1) The size the copper grounding electrode conductor from the neutral terminal to the water pipe according to the rule in 250.66 sets the minimum size at the value found in Table 250.66.
 Note 1 of Table 250.66, in the case of multiple sets of service conductors, specifies the total cross-sectional area of each phase as 4 times 500 kcmil or 2000 kcmil.
 From Table 250.66, the minimum size grounding electrode conductor to the water pipe is size 3/0 AWG copper.

-(2) The conductor to the set of ground rods is not required to be larger than size 6 AWG copper as stated in 250.66(A).
-It is permitted to run the conductor from the grounding point in the disconnect, or simply continue on from the metal water pipe to the set of ground rods.

-(3) In many cases the manufacturer of the equipment provides a means of bonding the disconnect enclosure to the grounded service conductor.
+- (2) The conductor to the ground rod, "made electrode", is not required to be larger than size 6 AWG copper as stated in 250.66(A).
+It is permitted to run the conductor from the grounding point in the disconnect, or simply continue on from the metal water pipe to the ground rod. - (3) In many cases the manufacturer of the equipment provides a means of bonding the disconnect enclosure to the grounded service conductor.
 In this case it will be assumed that a copper conductor will be used as the main bonding jumper.
-Section 250.28(D)(1) requires the minimum size to be determined using Table 250.102(C)(1) unless the conductor size exceeds the size listed in the table.
-In this case Note 1 requires the minimum size to be determined by multiplying the largest service conductor cross-sectional area by $0.125 (12\frac{1}{2}\%)$.
-For this example the main bonding jumper will be 0.125 times 2000 kcmil which is 250 kcmil.

-(4) It is required to bond the metal service raceways to the grounded service conductor.
-This is called a supply-side bonding jumper.
-The minimum size conductor, according to the last sentence of 250.102(C)(2), is required to be not smaller than specified in Table 250.102(C)(1) and Note 1 based upon the combined area of the parallel sets of service conductors.
-If the conductors are larger than the maximum size listed in Table 250.102(C)(1), the minimum size is based upon 0.125 times (121/2%) the cross-sectional area of the largest equivalent area of the parallel service conductors of one phase.
-For this example the minimum size single copper supply-side bonding jumper to bond all four service conductor raceways, as shown in Figure 1, is 250 kcmil copper.
+Section 250.28(D) requires the minimum size to be determined using Table 250.66 unless the conductor size exceeds the size listed in the table.
+In this case, the minimum size is determined by multiplying the largest service conductor cross-sectional area by 0.125 ( $12\frac{1}{2}$ %).
+The main bonding jumper will be 0.125 times 2000 kcmil which is 250 kcmil.
+If equipment grounding is to a separate bus and a bonding jumper is required, the minimum size is specified in 250.102(C) and is the same size as the main bonding jumper. - (4) It is required to bond the metal service raceways to the grounded service conductor.
+The minimum size conductor is required to be not smaller than specified in Table 250.66 based upon the size of conductor in each raceway.
+If the conductors are larger than the maximum size listed in Table 250.66, the minimum size is based upon 0.125 times $(12\frac{1}{2}\%)$ the cross-sectional area of the largest cable in the raceway.
+In this case the minimum size copper conductor for bonding each service raceway is size 1/0 AWG.